The cyber gulag: How Russia tracks, censors and controls its citizens

 Maksimova, the activist who repeatedly gets stopped on the subway, filed a lawsuit contesting the detentions, but lost.
 Authorities argued that because she had prior arrests, police had the right to detain her for a “cautionary conversation” — in which officers explain a citizen’s “moral and legal responsibilities.”

 Maksimova says officials refused to explain why she was in their surveillance databases, calling it a state secret.
-She and her lawyer are filing an appeal of the court ruling.
+She and her lawyer are appealing the court ruling.

 There are 250,000 surveillance cameras in Moscow enabled by the software — at entrances to residential buildings, in public transportation and on the streets, Darbinyan said.
 Similar systems are in St. Petersburg and other large cities, like Novosibirsk and Kazan, he said.